Feb 5, 2021

-Recognizing signs and seeking help for substance use can help stem a dangerous trend, clinicians say, as rates of addiction and overdose rise amid the pandemic.
+Recognizing signs and seeking help for substance use can help stem a dangerous trend, clinicians say, as rates of addiction and overdose have risen amid the pandemic.

-“If you think about the biological roots of addiction, it makes sense that there's an increase in substance use," said Dr. Ken Duckworth, a psychiatrist and senior medical director for behavioral health at Blue Cross Blue Shield of Massachusetts.
+“If you think about the biological roots of addiction, it makes sense that there's an increase in substance use," said Dr. Ken Duckworth, chief medical officer of the National Alliance on Mental Illness.
 "The pandemic has put enormous stress on people and deprived them of some of their autonomy, their human connections, and the routines they've developed to sustain their sobriety."

 A dangerous trend

-Forty percent of U.S. adults are struggling with mental health or substance use, a CDC survey found last summer, and 13% said they started or increased substance use.
-More than 40 states have reported increases in opioid-related deaths during the pandemic, according to the American Medical Association.
+Forty percent of U.S. adults are struggling with mental health or substance use, a CDC survey found, and 13% said they started or increased substance use.
+More than 40 states reported increases in opioid-related deaths during the pandemic, according to the American Medical Association.

 The pandemic has deepened a long-running crisis, Duckworth said: Between 1999 and 2018, more than 750,000 people in the United States died from drug overdoses, and an estimated 21 million Americans have at least one addiction.

 Some services, such as 12-step programs like Alcoholics Anonymous and Narcotics Anonymous, are now entirely online, making them more accessible to some -- but less to others, who may not have internet access or may be uncomfortable connecting online.